apache/aurora/docs/user-guide.md

 4. The scheduler puts the `Task`s into `PENDING` state, starting each `Task`'s life cycle.

-**Note**: It is not currently possible to create an Aurora job from within an Aurora job.

 ### Life Of A Task

 ![Life of a task](images/lifeofatask.png)